rstudio/shiny/_includes/tutorial/deployment-web.md

 With our [Shiny Server](http://rstudio.com/shiny/server/) software, you can deploy Shiny applications over the web so that users need only a web browser and your application's URL.
 You'll need a Linux server and [Shiny Server](http://rstudio.com/shiny/server/).

 Shiny Server is free and open source, though in the future we will offer a commercially licensed edition with additional features for larger organizations.
-If you'd like to be notified of future beta releases of Shiny Server, please [register now](https://rstudio.wufoo.com/forms/shiny-server-beta-program/).

 #### Pros
 * Easiest for your users&mdash;only a web browser is required